Peter Mills & Cara reichel

 A celebrated emerging lyricist, composer, and bookwriter, Peter Mills has been honored to receive the prestigious Kleban Prize for lyrics, the Cole Porter Award from ASCAP, and the Fred Ebb Award, among other recognitions of his work.

 He received Drama Desk nominations for his original score and orchestrations of The Pursuit of Persephone.
-His shows been performed at regional venues across the United States, and internationally.
+His shows have been performed at regional venues across the United States, and internationally.
 Mills’ musicals include Illyria, based on Shakespeare’s “Twelfth Night” (licensed by Theatrical Rights Worldwide); The Underclassmen, based on F. Scott Fitzgerald’s novel This Side of Paradise; The Rockae, based on Euripides “The Bacchae”; Golden Boy of the Blue Ridge, based on “Playboy of the Western World”, and others.

 He wrote Death for Five Voices, inspired by the life and work of Carlo Gesualdo, and developed through a prestigious 2015 Bogliasco Fellowship in Italy.
 Most recently, he has written music, lyrics and a co-book for The Hello Girls, about the first women to serve in the US Army during WWI.